dmytro-shershnev/reactick/README.md

-## First task move "acc-user-name.dust" and "acc-user-name.js" to react
+## First task: move "acc-user-name.dust" and "acc-user-name.js" to react

 1) how resolve i18n ?